sergeymotorny/to-dolist/README.md

 - **Task Prioritization**: Assign priorities to tasks to focus on what matters most.
 - **Due Dates**: Set due dates for tasks to ensure timely completion.
 - **Task Categories**: Organize tasks into categories for better management.
-- **Mark as Completed**: Mark tasks as completed to keep track of progress.
 - **Search Functionality**: Quickly find tasks using the search feature.

 ## Installation